oasis-open/cti-stix-elevator/README.rst

   --infrastructure      Infrastructure will be included in the conversion.
                         Default for version 2.1 is true.

+  --incidents           Incidents will be included in the conversion.

   --package-created-by-id PACKAGE_CREATED_BY_ID
                         Use provided identifier for "created_by_ref"